expo/expo/docs/pages/classic/building-standalone-apps.md

 ## 2. Configure app.json

-In the **app.json/** file, you have to add a set of configuration before running the build command.
+In the **app.json**, you have to add a set of configuration before running the build command.
 The code snippet below represents a minimal required version of the configuration:

 ```json
 {